magomimmo/modern-cljs/doc/tutorial-14.md

 ```

 If you did not stop the `cljsbuild` auto compilation from the previous
-run, you should see the CLJS compiler producing the `modern.js` script
+run, as soon as you save the file you should see the CLJS compiler
-file.
+producing an updated version of `modern.js` script file.

 Reload the [shopping URI][2].
 You should now see the Ajax version of
 the Shopping Calculator working again as expected.